-1 • Demand Response ("DR") metrics will be provided for dispatchable DR 2 programs with economic triggers including the following: 3 • Capacity Bidding 4 • AC Saver 5 • Annual Summary of results reporting requirement related to dispatch of 6 DR resources including when all programs were dispatched and an 7 explanation of when DR resources could have been dispatched but were 8 not.
-9 • Calculation of the number of hours when the utility forecasts that trigger 10 criteria will be reached, as a percentage of hours in which the trigger 11 conditions were reached in the same period.
-12 • Total energy actually dispatched as a proportion of maximum available 13 energy for each DR program broken down monthly and annually.
-14 • Explanation as to why a DR resource was not dispatched despite its 15 maximum availability.
-16 • Cost impact on overall resource dispatch of not calling DR programs up to 17 their maximum available amounts when program was forecasted to be 18 triggered.
-19 • Consideration of whether the selection of the DR events called minimized 20 overall portfolio cost of dispatching supply resources.
-21 • Explanation of SDG&E's opportunity cost methodology and 22 demonstration of its application during the Record Year.
-23 B. SDG&E's LCD Showing is in Accordance With the SDG&E/Cal PA 24 Settlement 4 25 As in last year's testimony and in accordance with the Settlement mentioned above, this 26 testimony wi ll include the following:
+1 • Demand Response ("DR") metrics will be provided for dispatchable DR programs 2 with economic triggers including the following: 3 o Capacity Bidding 4 o AC Saver 5 • Annual Summary of results reporting requirement related to dispatch of DR 6 resources including when all programs were dispatched and an explanation of 7 when DR resources could have been dispatched but were not.
+8 • Calculation of the number of hours when the utility forecasts that trigger criteria 9 will be reached, as a percentage of hours in which the trigger conditions were 10 reached in the same period.
+11 • Total energy actually dispatched as a proportion of maximum available energy for 12 each DR program broken down monthly and annually.
+13 • Explanation as to why a DR resource was not dispatched despite its maximum 14 availability.
+15 • Cost impact on overall resource dispatch of not calling DR programs up to their 16 maximum available amounts when program was forecasted to be triggered.
+17 • Consideration of whether the selection of the DR events called minimized overall 18 portfolio cost of dispatching supply resources.
+19 • Explanation of SDG&E's opportunity cost methodology and demonstration of its 20 application during the Record Year.
+21 В. SDG&E's LCD Showing is in Accordance With the SDG&E/Cal PA 22 Settlement 23 As in a last year's testimony and in accordance with the Settlement mentioned above, this 24 testimony w ill include the following: 25 • Settlement Provision 1.2: Reasons in Attachment F- Master File Change 26 exceptions for selecting proxy or registered costs.
+See Section V. of testimony, 27 below, and Attachment F. 1